The 10 Best Metal Detectors

 video play icon

 This wiki has been updated 43 times since it was first published in May of 2015.
 Whether you simply want an interesting hobby that could make you a bit of cash on the side or you're a hardcore treasure hunter looking for some serious equipment, you'll find the right metal detector for your needs from among our comprehensive selection.
 Our picks include models suitable for most environments, from deep water diving to terrestrial beach combing, field hunting, and more.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. White's Spectra V3i HP